kbase/JobRunner/README.md

 ### Native Launch

 To launch the callback server natively you can do the following.
+Note that the JobRunner is currently testing against Python 3.9.

 ```
 pip install .